Drugs In Sport: Drug Cheats and Doping

 But policing drug taking is not easy.
 Laboratory tests can only test for specific substances, and it is relatively simple for clandestine manufacturers of PEDs to slightly modify the drug as to make it undetectable by current tests.
 In the past, drugs such as norbolethone (Genabol) - a steroid that has never been marketed for commercial use - has been favored by athletes seeking an undetectable edge.

-Which is why the IOC reanalyses previously negative drug tests as new testing methods or techniques become available.
+Which is why the IOC has a ten-year window to reanalyze previously negative drug tests as new testing methods or techniques become available.
 For competition events, generally all top five finishers plus two others are tested for prohibited substances.
-Retesting in 2016 of samples taken during the 2012 Beijing Olympics saw a further 30 athletes test positive for banned substances.
+Retesting in 2016 of samples taken during the 2012 London Olympics and the 2008 Beijing olympics saw a further 45 athletes test positive for banned substances.
 At least twenty-three of these were medalists.

 State-Funded Doping Of The Entire East German Olympic Team